CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 ### Setup

-#### 1. Prepare the Host Computer
+#### 1. Setup PyUnityLink on the Host PC

-1. Install **Windows 11** and ensure all system drivers are up to date.
+PyUnityLink serves as a Python-based orchestration hub, synchronizing control signals and data flow between BCI2000 and an iPad Unity client.
+It maintains comprehensive data logs in the /logs folder and provides an automated daily summary email to designated study participants or team members.

-2. Install **Python 3.9** and verify the installation:
+1. Install **Python 3.9** and verify the installation:
    ```
    python --version
    ```
-3. Clone and set up PyUnityLink:
+2. Clone and set up PyUnityLink:
    ```
    git clone https://github.com/CAMERA-BBQS/PyUnityLink.git
    ```
-4. Install required Python dependencies as described in the PyUnityLink repository.
+3. Install required Python dependencies as described in the PyUnityLink repository.

 #### 2. Setup BCI2000 on the Host Computer